Department of Microbiology and Immunology (GRAD)

 • Completion of six relevant courses, including two courses based directly on discussion of the primary literature (e.g., MCRO 710, MCRO 711, MCRO 712), and MCRO 795 are required.
 Students typically finish four of the six classes while in BBSP and the remainder during year two.
 There is no language requirement.

-• The written preliminary exam (also known as the doctoral written examination) consists of an original non-thesis research proposal, written in a format similar to an NIH pre- or postdoctoral fellowship proposal.
+• The written preliminary exam (also known as the doctoral written examination) consists of an original non-dissertation research proposal, written in a format similar to an NIH pre- or postdoctoral fellowship proposal.
 The proposal is written whenever the student likes over the course of the spring semester of year two.

 Students act as teaching assistants for two semesters in department-approved courses, typically in years two and three.